 You are the best person in the world at being you.

-To illustrate, think of your favourite actor and visualise them in the different roles they have played.
+To illustrate, think of your favorite actor and visualize them in the different roles they have played.

 Note how they have transformed from role to role, but they are still the same person.